What is a Councillor?

 Visiting your council is the best way to find out what happens there.
 Give the council a call and find out when its next public meeting happens. by law, ordinary people are allowed to be present at most council business.

 A Community Council might provide and/or maintain some or all of the following services:-

 - burial grounds

 - bus shelters

 - leisure facilities

-A Parish Council can also work with the Borough Council and the County Council to provide other services:-
+A Community Council can also work with the Borough Council and the County Council to provide other services:-

 - litter bins